 In this episode of Trial Lawyer Nation, Michael Cowen sits down with founding shareholder of the Begum Law Group LLC, Alexander Begum, who has offices in San Antonio, Brownsville, Laredo and McAllen.
 Alex admits early on in his conversation with Michael that he didn’t originally know he wanted to be a lawyer.
 He didn’t have any immediate connections to the law field, and friends and family members initially forced him to study for his MBA as a fallback.
 A blessing in disguise, this actually helped him to bring a business perspective to the field of law.

 From early on, Alex found himself valuable by leveraging his business and finance education.
-He turned down a $75k/yr position at a defense firm, having his sights on something better, only to take 4 years to break the $100k mark.
+He turned down a $75k/yr position at a defense firm, has his sights on something better, only to take 4 years to break the $100k mark.
 He first started with just about any case he could bring in the door from child custody to divorce to criminal and corporate, but eventually transitioned to personal injury when he got a big “break” from an owner of a managing agency who saw him in the courtroom as a defense lawyer who won a settlement against the plaintiff through a counterclaim.
 They liked what they saw so much they essentially fired another firm they had been working with and sent all their car wreck defense cases to his office.
 Listening to him tell the story is reminiscent of something from the movies with a van full of case files, in varying stages of pre-lit and litigation, being dropped at their front doorstep.
-Jumping right into the cases, it didn’t take long for him see the limitless potential in the personal injury world.
+Jumping right into the cases, it didn’t take long for him to see the limitless potential in the personal injury world.
 After having been exposed to several practice areas of law and through the process of elimination, Alex landed on plaintiff personal injury.
-The fact that his father was an immigrant further solidified his decision to fight for the small guy, beat all odds, and led him into representing people who had been victimized in some way.
+The fact that his father was an immigrant further solidified his decision to fight for the small guy, beat all odds and led him into representing people who had been victimized in some way.

 The conversation fast-forwards and switches to a more “tactical” view of trial strategy involving the practice of NOT including medical bills in a trial.
 The studies that Michael and Alex have both reviewed are striking, but the actual implementation of this in Alex’s practice has proven to be successful with 6 and 7-figure verdicts on cases – some of which have $4k of medical bills!
-The explanation from Alex on why he thinks this practice works is extremely insightful to say the least and shows that litigation without medical bills may become the standard practice by necessity.
+The explanation from Alex on why he thinks this practice works is extremely insightful, to say the least, and shows that litigation without medical bills may become the standard practice by necessity.
 Michael points out that, ironically, he believes the industry is going to end up with bigger recoveries.
 They also talk through the effects the different strategies have on juries in awarding damages and how one of the tactics can anchor down the numbers, whereas the other can allow jurors to think about the true impact of what’s been taken from a client and their family.

 Alex shares some of his insights on how he balances the administration of running his firm and keeping cases on track with trying cases himself.
-He shares everything from the software they use to his endless checklists, which Michael is able to draw a parallel to from a brief past in aviation where pilots are known for going through their checklists regardless of how many times they’ve flown the airplane – all in the name of quality control.
+He shares everything from the software they use to his endless checklists, which Michael is able to draw a parallel to form a brief past in aviation where pilots are known for going through their checklists regardless of how many times they’ve flown the airplane – all in the name of quality control.

 Michael asks Alex about the journey of advertising, which they both agree is “painful.”
 But, Alex goes on to talk about the evolution of advertising in the legal industry and the importance of dominating a niche market with examples like “The Jewish Lawyer,” “The Hammer,” or in his own case, “The Law Giant.”
 He talks about a significant focus group he conducted that helped him realize the overwhelming weight given toward recalling a branded nickname/persona more than any other factor in an attorney’s practice.
 In Alex’s view, things like trial experience, verdict history, or even the name of the attorney play very little into the public’s perspective of who to call.
 Some of the examples he gives of niche type tactics are tried and true when it comes to advertising on everything from billboards down to business cards.